0x1eef/nanoc-gzip.rb/README.md

 ### Textual items

 The following example demonstrates the compression of a textual item - a JavaScript file. <br>
-For textual items, the `gzip_text` filter can be used.
+For textual items, the `gzip_text` filter is used.

 ```ruby
 # Rules